 My name is Christina Robinson, and I am EFA’s Farm Programs Manager.

-My favorite memory during my time at EFA is from an AGM just a few years after I started, when Alberta egg farmers voted in favor of making accreditation for the Start Clean – Stay Clean on-farm food safety program mandatory, and then seeing each of the farmers achieve that goal by the deadline.
+My favorite memory during my time at EFA is from an AGM just a few years after I started when Alberta egg farmers voted in favor of making accreditation for the Start Clean – Stay Clean on-farm food safety program mandatory, and then seeing each of the farmers achieve that goal by the deadline.
 We have seen similar farmer-led motions in the areas of hen housing and animal care.
 It is very inspiring and motivating to see our farmers wanting to lead the way in demonstrating excellence.

 I feel our pioneering spirit and desire to continually improve is at the heart of EFA’s success.
-There is never a time when EFA is not looking for new ideas, working to strengthen relationships, or digging into potential solutions for the challenges that lay before us.
+There is never a time when EFA is not looking for new ideas, working to strengthen relationships, or digging into potential solutions to the challenges that lay before us.
 There is a culture of empowering and building up people for success, whether that’s our staff or farmers.
 This, together with our strong governance structure, has allowed EFA to consistently achieve the goals we’ve set out, contributing to the long-term success of our farmers.

 As I look ahead to the future for EFA, I see a period of growth with consumers, creating both opportunities and challenges.
-We are also working to proactively address the challenges that face EFA, ensuring our farm education and programs help all egg farmers meet the high standards for food safety, animal care and environmentally responsible farming practices, while increasing the transparency with which the industry operates.
+We are also working to proactively address the challenges that face EFA, ensuring our farm education and programs help all egg farmers meet the high standards for food safety, animal care, and environmentally responsible farming practices while increasing the transparency with which the industry operates.